Each of Subversion's core libraries can be said to

 the Repository layer—

-repository directly; the other three do so over a network.
-The
+connects to the repository directly; the others do so over a

 libsvn_fs_fs libraries are another pair of